iguessthislldo/configuration/README.md

       files.
 - Set terminal font if desired.
 - Run `(cd ~/cfg/git && bash setup.sh)` to setup Git.

+### Rest of Setup

-- Run scripts in `misc-setup` as needed.
+Run scripts in `misc-setup` as needed.

+- If the destination system is running a SSH server you're using to do this, it could make new logins impossible: (`Permission denied (publickey)`) because the `.ssh` directory was replaced with a symlink. `.ssh` has to stay a normal
+  directory: Run `$CONFIG/misc-setup/copy-ssh.sh` to copy everything and make sure the permissions are good.
+- Run `$CONFIG/misc-setup/exclusive-perms.sh $CONFIG/gnupg` if gnupg has
+  problems signing git commits.

 ## Directory Structure